SashaBaych/steam_scrape/README.md

 3. Available parser arguments and options:
    - `config_path`: Path to the configuration file (mandatory).
+   - `category`: Name of the category of games to scrape that points to corresponding link (default `general`: top-selling games URL).
    - `num_of_games`: Number of games to scrape (default: 100).
-   - `category_url`: URL of the category to scrape (default: top-selling games URL).
    - `db`: Set this flag to `y` or `n` store the scraped data in a database (default: `y`).
    - `tw`: Set this flag to `y` or `n` enrich database with data from twitter (default: `n`).

-4. If needed adjust, the required scraping parameters (number of games to scrape, category to scrape,
+4. If needed, adjust the required scraping parameters (number of games to scrape, category to scrape,
-   and whether to store the scraped data in a database).
+   and whether to store the scraped data in a database and enrich data with information from Twitter).

 ## Recommended application